Information Theory (Entropy, KL Divergence, Cross Entropy)

 - \[KL(P_{1}(x), P_{3}(x)) = 0.1log_{2}\frac{0.1}{0.4} + 0.4log_{2}\frac{0.4}{0.1} + 0.4log_{2}\frac{0.4}{0.1} + 0.1log_{2}\frac{0.1}{0.4} = 1.200\]

-, \(P_{1}(x)\) and \(P_{1}(x)\) is close (0.037)
+As a result of KL divergence, \(P_{1}(x)\) and \(P_{1}(x)\) is close (0.037)

 and \(P_{1}(x)\) and \(P_{3}(x)\) are farther (1.200) than former.